David A. Cooper, Ph.D.

 National Security Affairs

-Dr. David A. Cooper joined the faculty of the U.S. Naval War College in July 2010 as Chair of the Department of National Security Affairs.
-His areas of scholarly and professional expertise include nonproliferation, disarmament, weapons of mass destruction, multilateral negotiations and organizations, international relations, and foreign policy analysis.
+David A. Cooper has served as Chair of the Department of National Security Affairs at the U.S. Naval War College since 2010 and holds a faculty appointment as The James V. Forrestal Professor of National Security Affairs.
+He teaches in both the college's core and elective programs.
+His areas of scholarly and professional expertise include nonproliferation, arms control and disarmament, weapons of mass destruction, multilateral negotiations and organizations, international relations theory, and U.S. foreign policy.

-He has a PhD in Political Science and International Relations from The Australian National University, a Master of International Affairs from Columbia University, and is a graduate of Oberlin College.
-He is the author of a book and various articles including most recently in the journals Foreign Policy Analysis and The Nonproliferation Review.
+He holds a Ph.D. in Political Science and International Relations from The Australian National University (2000), a Master of International Affairs from Columbia University's School of International and Public Affairs (1990), and is a graduate of Oberlin College (1987) where he majored in government and history.
+He is the author of a book and various chapters and articles including most recently in the scholarly journals Foreign Policy Analysis, The Nonproliferation Review, and The Journal of Diplomacy and International Affairs, as well as in policy-oriented publications such as The Washington Quarterly, The National Interest and Strategic Forum.
 He is a member of the International Institute of Strategic Studies and a number of other scholarly and professional organizations.
-He has held previous academic appointments as Senior Research Fellow at the National Defense University, Adjunct Professor of U.S. Foreign Policy at American University, and Adjunct Associate Professor of International Affairs at Georgetown University.
+He has held previous academic appointments as a resident Senior Research Fellow at the National Defense University's Center for the Study of Weapons of Mass Destruction, Adjunct Professor of U.S. Foreign Policy at American University's School of International Service, and Adjunct Associate Professor of International Affairs at Georgetown University's Walsh School of Foreign Service.

 Material and external links contained herein are made available for the purpose